 The voter-approval tax rate is the highest tax rate that a taxing unit may adopt without holding an election to seek voter approval of the rate.
-The voter-approval tax rate is split to the rate of the rate ofinto two separate rates:
+The voter-approval tax rate is split into two separate rates:

-- $1. \quad \textbf{Maintenance and Operations (M\&O) Tax Rate:} The \, M\&O \, portion \, is \, the \, tax rate \, that \, is \, needed \, to \, raise \, the \, same \, amount \, of \, taxes \, that \, the \, tax ing \, unit \, levied \, in \, the \, prior \, year \, and \, the \, tax ing \, unit \, levied \, in \, the \, prior \, year \, and \, tax is a possible of the \, tax is a possible$ plus the applicable percentage allowed by law.
+- 1. Maintenance and Operations (M&O) Tax Rate: The M&O portion is the tax rate that is needed to raise the same amount of taxes that the taxing unit levied in the prior year plus the applicable percentage allowed by law.
 This rate accounts for such things as salaries, utilities and day-to-day operations. - 2.
 Debt Rate: The debt rate includes the debt service necessary to pay the taxing unit's debt payments in the coming year.
 This rate accounts for principal and interest on bonds and other debt secured by property tax revenue.

 The voter-approval tax rate for a county is the sum of the voter-approval tax rates calculated for each type of tax the county levies.
-In most cases the voter-approval tax rate for a county levies of tax the county levies of tax the county levies of tax the county levies.
-In most cases the voter-approval tax rates calculated for each type of tax the county levies of $exceeds the {\it no-new-revenue\,tax} rate, but occasionally decreases in a taxing unit's debt service will cause the NNR tax rate to be higher than the voter-approval tax rate.$
+In most cases the voter-approval tax rate exceeds the no-new-revenue tax rate, but occasionally decreases in a taxing unit's debt service will cause the NNR tax rate to be higher than the voter-approval tax rate.